 The spin that Sebastian Gutierrez then places on everything is to repeat of exactly the same scenes with Ciaran Hinds arriving at the house with his newlywed bride Abbey Lee.
 Everything repeats itself again and while we are wondering WTF is happening, this is then thrown on its head to have Abbey Lee manage to fight off and kill Ciaran Hinds this time.

 I am not giving anything away in saying that Elizabeth Harvest eventually reveals itself as being a cloning film.
 It joins a number of films in recent years that have done some snappy and intelligent things with cloning themes – see the likes of Xchange (2000), Never Let Me Go (2010), Recreator (2012) and tv’s Orphan Black (2013-7).
+(For more detail see Films About Clones and Cloning).
 Even with the main surprise revealed, Gutierrez keeps piling on a sharp series of twists and unexpected revelations.
 It is this conceptual dexterity of plotting that makes Elizabeth Harvest a rather enjoyable film.

 (Winner for Best Cinematography at this site’s Best of 2018 Awards).